olafland/chaos/README.md

 `make chaos-test.sky TARGET=sky DEFINES=CHAOS_NODES=15,INITIATOR_NODE_ID=3`

+Cooja simulator:

-Cooja simulator: to run in Cooja, you have to tell Chaos that we are using Cooja by adding `COOJA=1` (0 by default) to your defines (see testbed example above).
+To run in Cooja, you have to tell Chaos that we are using Cooja by adding `COOJA=1` (0 by default) to your defines (see testbed example above).
 In addition, you should use the MRM radio model in Cooja.

-System Setup: TBD
+System Setup:

+Just for your reference, evalution of this work was done with `gcc version 4.6.3 20120301 (mspgcc LTS 20120406 unpatched) (GCC)`.

 Research
 --------